-Respiratory Infections: It has been warned that periodontal disease can lead to infections in the lungs, like pneumonia.
+Respiratory Infections: It has been warned that periodontal disease can lead to infections in the lungs, such as pneumonia.
 The connection may not be that exact, but think about breathing bacteria for a long period of time, every breath goes to your lungs.

-Diabetic Complications: If you have diabetes, your symptoms can be worse from the inflammation from the gum tissue and periodontal disease since it makes it harder to control your blood sugar.
+Diabetic Complications: If you have diabetes, your symptoms can be worse from the inflammation of the gum tissue and periodontal disease since it makes it harder to control your blood sugar.

-Always practice healthy habits when taking care of your teeth and mouth, brush after every meal, floss, use a mouth rinse, having a fresh breath is nice but it's nicer to have a healthy mouth, it's easy and becomes part of your routine easily.
-Visit your dentists once a year at least to follow up and prevention you might not easily be aware of, all this, as extreme as it sounds, but it can save your life of degenerative diseases.
+Always practice healthy habits when taking care of your teeth and mouth, brush after every meal, floss, use a mouth rinse, having a fresh breath is nice but it's nicer to have a healthy mouth, it's easy and become part of your routine easily.
+Visit your dentists once a year at least to follow up and prevent any happening you might not easily be aware of that is going on in your teeth, all this, as extreme as it sounds, but can save your life from degenerative diseases.

-If the first phase of gingivitis is left untreated in time it can evolve on becoming "sub-gingival" and forms between teeth and gums that are filled with bacteria.
+If the first phase of gingivitis is left untreated in time it can evolve on becoming a "sub-gingival" form between teeth and gums which are filled with bacteria.
 At this stage, gingivitis converts into periodontitis and it is almost impossible to get rid of the bacteria but only control its growth.

-Sounds scary right?
-Having good oral hygiene is very important to prevent this types of diseases to evolve into something scarier, brushing twice a day for at least 2 minutes each, flossing regularly and using mouthwash helps prevent such damage, and of course visiting the dentist at least once a year, this is some of the tips for good oral hygiene and health is the best oral hygiene tip.
+Sounds scary huh?
+Having good oral hygiene is very important to prevent these types of diseases to evolve into something scarier, brushing twice a day for at least 2 minutes each, flossing regularly and using mouthwash helps a lot, and of course, visiting the dentist at least once a year.

 There are various simple ways to prevent having poor oral health and to always have a healthy happy smile, here are some good oral hygiene tips.

-- Regular Dental Checkups: Your dentists will detect bacteria-harboring plaque and the first signs of periodontal disease.
-Doing regular check-ups at least once every 6 months is beneficial to detect these types of situations.
+Regular Dental Checkups: Your dentists will detect bacteria-harboring plaque and the first signs of periodontal disease.
+Doing regular check-ups at least once every 6 months is beneficial for oral health.

 Common Oral Hygiene Practices

 Many people have common poor oral hygiene mistakes, making the practice useless when it should benefit your teeth and gums.
-Good oral hygiene tips are brushing up and down, side to side BOOM this should free us from cavities and other oral diseases, well...
+So yeah brushing your teeth up and down, side to side should free us from cavities and other oral diseases, well...
 No. Sadly more than 80% of adults develop at least one cavity past their thirties.

-So what are people doing wrong that they are not completely free of many from dental issues?
+So what are people doing wrong that they are not completely freeing many from dental issues?

 Imagine all the food consumed sitting between your teeth at night for at least 8 hours, forming bacteria and a by-product that slowly but if daily decays your teeth.

-- 3. Only seeing the dentist when in pain: Many cases people go running to the dentist until they can't stand a toothache, sadly most of this times the situation they could have avoided with regular dentist visit turns into an issue that will be expensive to repair and sometimes to losing some teeth.
+3. Only seeing the dentist when in pain: In many cases, people go running to the dentist until they can't stand a toothache, sadly most of these times the situation they could have avoided with a regular dentist visit turns into an issue that will be expensive to repair and sometimes to losing some teeth.

-Visit your dentists, at least once a year, Sani Dental Group offers prevention care treatments such as regular teeth cleaning, deep cleaning, scaling and root planing.
+Visit your dentist, at least once a year.
+Sani Dental Group offers prevention care treatments such as regular teeth cleaning, deep cleaning, scaling, and root planing.
 Also the latest technology in laser cleaning.

-If you are looking for more serious treatments such as an extraction, crowns, implants or other mayor dental procedures our clinic has more than 30 dentists specialized in various complex procedures.
+If you are looking for more serious treatments such as an extraction, crowns, implants, or other major dental procedures our clinic has more than 30 dentists specialized in various complex procedures.

-Visit us at our Page to know more about Sani Dental Group and our accessible prices in both of our destinations, in Los Algodones and Playa del Carmen.
+Visit us on our Page to know more about Sani Dental Group and our accessible prices in both of our destinations, in Los Algodones and Playa del Carmen.